Verbal Fluency Training for Professionals: Speak with Confidence and Clarity

 1. Daily Vocabulary Boost

-Learn 3–5 new business-related words each day and use them in conversations.
+Learn a few new business-related terms each day and use them naturally during the week.

 2. Meeting Summaries